top of page

 About Nyuroscientist

-I am a singing scientist: I sing in the laboratory and contemplate immunology in the shower.
-I trained as an immunologist at the Peter Doherty Institute for Infection and Immunity and am now an enthusiastic science communicator and educator.
+I am a singing scientist: I sing in the laboratory and contemplate science in the shower.

 Songs written for Scienceworks